Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Experiments

-We conduct an ablation study to evaluate the contribution of each component.
-As shown in Table~\ref{tbl:comp_ablation}, the combination of Bounded Lookahead (BL) and Loop Detection (LD) yields the optimal performance.
-Furthermore, Figure~\ref{fig:avg_tk} reports the average tokens generated per step across different backbone models, stratified by successful and failed tasks.
-We observe substantial variance in token usage across the underlying models.
+Table~\ref{tab:token_unified_compact} and Figure~\ref{fig:avg_tk} detail the token efficiency of our framework across both context consumption and generation.
+In terms of prompt context (prefill), \name\ is highly efficient, consuming roughly 30\% of the tokens required by ReCAP and 20\% of ReAct.
+This reduction is achieved by iteratively retrieving execution trace based on structural representation similarity along with the aggregated graph rather than appending a growing interaction history.
+Furthermore, the average tokens generated per step across different backbone models stratified by successful and failed tasks shows substantial variance in token usage across the underlying models.
 Notably, failed tasks consistently lead to longer reasoning traces.
 This aligns with the intuition that agents intensify their reasoning effort when attempting difficult tasks.
 This finding also reinforces our earlier observation that higher task completion rates were accompanied by increased average exploration steps.